splunk/public-o11y-docs/rum/error-aggregates.rst

 1. Open RUM.
 From the left navigation panel, select :guilabel:`RUM` and :guilabel:`Browser` as the source and the application you want to monitor.

-2. To open Tag Spotlight from either the Application Summary Dashboard, or Overview pages click on any metric.
+2. To open Tag Spotlight from either the :guilabel:`APPLICATION SUMMARY DASHBOARD` or :guilabel:`Overview`, click any metric.

 * For example, select :guilabel:`See all` in the metric :guilabel:`JavaScript errors(by error ID)` to explore all of the JavaScript errors in Tag Spotlight.